hashicorp/consul/website/source/intro/vs/proxies.html.md

 Modern service proxies provide high-level service routing, authentication, telemetry, and more for microservice and cloud environments.
-Envoy is a popular and feature rich proxy which Consul [integrates with](https://www.consul.io/docs/connect/proxies/envoy.html) but that is often utilized without Consul or something like it.
+Envoy is a popular and feature-rich proxy that is often utilized without Consul or something like it.

 Proxies require a rich set of configuration to operate since backend